Multi-needle Localization for Pelvic Seed Implant Brachytherapy based on Tip-handle Detection and Matching: Experiments and results

 \subsubsection{Network Training}

-The tip-handle detection Network was developed using PyTorch and trained on an NVIDIA RTX 3090 GPU.
-Data augmentation, including cropping, scaling, shifting, and horizontal/vertical flipping were randomly performed to improve the stability of the training and the generalization ability of the model.
+The tip-handle detection network was developed using PyTorch and trained on an NVIDIA RTX 3090 GPU.
+The model was optimized using Adam with an initial learning rate of $2.5 \times 10^{-4}$, a batch size of 8, and a step decay schedule for 100 epochs.
+Data augmentation, including cropping, scaling, shifting, and horizontal/vertical flipping, was applied randomly to improve the stability of the training and the generalization ability of the model.
 The weight parameters for the loss functions $\lambda_{HM}$, $\lambda_{off}$ and $\lambda_{ang}$ are set to 2, 1 and 1, respectively.

-For heatmap generation and heatmap loss, we empirically set the standard deviation of the Gaussian kernel $\sigma=\text{radius}/3$, $\alpha = 2$ and $\beta = 4$ in our experiments following the setting of previous works \cite{zhou2019objects,law2018cornernet}.
-Specifically, we set the radius as $4\,\mathrm{mm}$ for the needle handle and $3\,\mathrm{mm}$ for the needle tip.